Annandale, Virginia: In popular culture

 In the video game Fallout 3, the city is used as a location under the name of Andale.
 The city is inhabited by a group of inbred cannibals who proudly go by the title of the "Friendliest Town in the USA".

 In 2016, a contentious video posted onto YouTube in 2014 about Annandale, Virginia resurfaced and reached over a million views after the creator, named Angelo Mike, posted it onto Reddit himself.
 In the video, Mike claims that Annandale is a "funnel for the dregs of society" and points out its flaws with "striking images of filth, ruin, and a dead rat".
 Although his intention was to create a lighthearted video in which Annandale residents could make fun of the city with him, he has received criticism for misrepresenting the Washington, D.C. suburb.

+In the CBS television series NCIS, Annandale is mentioned in the Season 14 episode "Keep Going" (2017), in which a character is identified as living and working in Annandale, Virginia.

 In 2024, residents staged a sit-in in Kendale Woods Park to stop Fairfax County Park Authority from renovating the courts to no longer have it be suitable for pickleball, after multiple residents complained about noise.
 Pickleball players have used chalk to draw lines allowing them to play again.
 Additionally, the Fairfax County Park Authority stated that residents are welcome to use the 16 other courts in the 5 mile radius of Kendale Woods Park, in a statement sent to the Washington Post.